Intermodal railfreight in Great Britain: Operational enhancements

 Constraints on the movement of containers across the UK rail network have been the loading gauge of the railway lines themselves, with most lines being able to accommodate 8 ft 6 in containers.
 Only a few lines can handle the larger 9 ft 6 in containers which has led to some lines being adapted to accept the larger gauge, while other routes have used 'pocket' wagons, where the container sits lower down in the wagon.
 Due to the steady year-on-year increase of intermodal traffic volumes, Network Rail, the owner and infrastructure manager of the UK rail network, has undertaken a series of schemes to allow easier pathing and the removal of gauge restrictions on core routes across the network.

 Additionally, due to the increase in billion tonne kilometres travelled, and intermodal slowly gaining a larger market share of railfreight tonnage moved, there have been several key network enhancement operations to enable smoother running of intermodal trains.
-Outside of the development of STRI's and general improvements in terminals and ports, the key programmes are listed below.
+Outside of the development of SRFI's and general improvements in terminals and ports, the key programmes are listed below.